-DRC is the current cost of replacement (CRC) of an asset less deductions for accumulated depreciation, physical deterioration and all relevant forms of obsolescence.
-CRC is the minimum that it would cost to replace the existing asset with a technologically modern equivalent new asset with the same economic benefits/service potential.
+DRC is the Current Cost of Replacement (CRC) of an asset less deductions for accumulated depreciation, physical deterioration, and all relevant forms of obsolescence.
+CRC is the minimum that it would cost to replace the existing asset with a technologically modem equivalent new asset with the same economic benefits/service potential.